 We would like to thank the following people who all helped in the development of this resource:

 Content authors: Samantha Johnson, Sarah Clayton, Lucy Cragg, Camilla Gilmore, Rose Griffiths, Neil Marlow, Victoria Simms.

-Technical developers: Heather Wharrad, Aaron Fecowycz, Lydia Jones, Mike Taylor, Andrew Lee.
+Technical developers: Heather Wharrad, Mike Taylor, Aaron Fecowycz, Lydia Jones and Andrew Lee.

 Contributors: Gillian Doyle.

 Content reviewers: Professor Dieter Wolke, Professor of Developmental Psychology and Individual Differences, University of Warwick; Alison Brown, Teacher; Olivia Smith, Teacher.